-For camera that supports plug-in free live view, when Google Chrome 45 and its above version or Mozilla Firefox 52 and its above version are used, plug-in installation is not required.
+If you are using Google Chrome 45 and its above version or Mozilla Firefox 52 and its above version, plug-in installation is not required.
 But Picture and Playback functions are hidden.
-To use mentioned function via web browser, change to their lower versions, or change to Internet Explorer 8.0 and its above version.
+To use mentioned function via web browser, change to their lower version, or change to Internet Explorer 8.0 and its above version.